 Where is the Office of Conflict Resolution and Student Conduct?

-We’ve moved and are now located on the 1st floor of Somerville Hall in Suite 100.
+We are are located on the 1st floor of Somerville Hall in Suite 100.
+Somerville Hall is located behind Fulton Chapel and the Union.

 I just received an email saying I have an Intake Meeting.
 What do I do?